 In memory of the who lost their lives in the Estonia catastrophe

 Next to Galärvarvskyrkogården lies the Estonia memorial.
-The names of the 815 people who lost their lives when the cruise ship Estonia sank in 1994 are engraved on the monument.
+The names of 815 of the 852 people who lost their lives when the cruise ship Estonia sank in 1994 are engraved on the monument.
 The monument itself is made of bright granite and was designed by the Polish sculptor Mirosław Bałka.

-The number of lost people are counted on the stone itself along with the line, “Deras namn och deras öde vill vi aldrig glömma”, meaning, “Their names and their fate we never want to forget”.
+The number of people who lost their lives are counted on the stone itself along with the line, “Deras namn och deras öde vill vi aldrig glömma”, meaning, “Their names and their fate we never want to forget”.